sg893052/sonic-buildimage/base/autonego_and_link_training.md

 The **pmon#xcvrd** process will be enhanced for the following activities:

 - Publishing the media type of the attached transceiver to STATE_DB
-- Publishing the supported speed of the attached transceiver to STATE_DB
+- Publishing the static information of the attached transceiver to STATE_DB

 ## 3.5 SWSS#ORCHAGENT

 The **swss#orchagent** process will be enhanced for the following activities:

-- Upon swss startup, it fetches the TX FIR/Pre-emphasis values from MAC/PHY via SAI calls, and get TX FIR published to the STATE_DB
-- Subscribing APPL_DB for the **medium** updates, and performs the tasks below.
+- Subscribing APPL_DB for the **medium** updates, and send the media type updates to syncd.
-	- Communicating with syncd to update the media type of the port via SAI calls.
-	- Fetching the TX FIR/Pre-emphasis values from MAC/PHY via SAI library, and get it published to the STATE_DB
-- Subscribing APPL_DB for the **preemphasis** updates, and performs the tasks below
+- Subscribing APPL_DB for the **admin_advertise** updates, and send the requests to syncd.
-	- Communicating with syncd to update the pre-emphasis of the port via SAI calls.
-	- Having the pre-emphasis of the port published to the STATE_DB
-- Subscribing APPL_DB for the **speed/intf_type** updates, and performs the tasks below
+- Subscribing APPL_DB for the **autoneg** updates, and send the Auto-Negotiation requests to syncd.
-	- Communicating with syncd to update the speed/interface-type of the port via SAI calls.
-	- Fetching the TX FIR/Pre-emphasis values from APPL_DB, update the pre-emphasis of the port via SAI calls, and get it published to the STATE_DB
+- If the link-training is appliable to the attached transceiver, check if **preemphasis** exists in the PORT_TABLE of APPL_DB, if positive activate the link-training, otherwise de-activated link-training and use specific **preemphasis**.

 ## 3.4 SAI